 Just like any desktop or computer, mobile devices also have software and Internet access.
 Mobile malware and malicious websites can complete the same objectives on mobile phones as on traditional computers.

 There are numerous ways Malicious apps come, as it has a variety of different forms.
-The most common types of malicious mobile apps are trojans that also perform ad and click scams.
+Trojans are one of the most common types of malicious apps that can click scams and perform ads.

 2. Mobile Ransomware